codingvc/codingvc/_posts/2015-03-12-the-value-of-data-part-3-data-business-models.markdown

 ### Conclusion

 There are many ways to use data to make money.
 I'd love for this post to become a definite catalog for data business models, so I plan to add to it over time.
-If you have suggestions for ways to make money off of data, or specific "game plans," please let me know in the comments (or via <a href="https://twitter.com/lpolovets" target="_blank">Twitter</a>).
-When making a suggestions, please include your website or Twitter handle or name so that I can give you proper credit.
+If you have suggestions for ways to make money off of data, or specific "game plans," please let me know on <a href="https://twitter.com/lpolovets" target="_blank">Twitter</a>.

 *Thanks to <a href="https://twitter.com/sbyrnes" target="_blank">Sean Byrnes</a>, <a href="https://twitter.com/eva_ho" target="_blank">Eva Ho</a>, <a href="https://twitter.com/nivo0o0" target="_blank">Niv Dror</a>, <a href="https://twitter.com/hauspoor" target="_blank">Elliott Hauser</a>, <a href="https://twitter.com/palavalli" target="_blank">Nagarjun Palavalli</a>, <a href="https://twitter.com/troblous" target="_blank">Yann Person</a>, and <a href="https://twitter.com/jhubert" target="_blank">Jeremy Baker</a> for feedback on this post.*